 “How?” he demanded.
 “How could you possibly know what I’m going through right now?
 How can you possibly understand?
 Do you know anything about me?
 Anything at all?
 How could you?
 You just met me.”

 I cautiously took another step forward.
 My palms extended in a conciliatory fashion.
 “I know a lot more than you think.
 You’re a trucker.
 You were married to your wife Angel for three years and those were the happiest years of your life.
-The two of you were thinking about having kids though neither of you were quite ready to make that commitment.”
+The two of you were thinking about having kids though neither of you was quite ready to make that commitment.”

+He raised an eyebrow.
 “Do I know you?”

 I continued.
 “That doesn’t matter right now.
 You came to ‘Madame Melody’ because you were searching for peace, for comfort, for confirmation that you still had a future.
 You didn’t want to go to the church because you didn’t want platitudes or life advice.
-You wanted a solid answer and having your fortune told was as close to a solid answer that you could get.”
+You wanted a solid answer and having your fortune told was as close to a solid answer as you could get.”

 Tears formed in his eyes.
 “Do I have a future still?”